Starbucks, Alibaba announce China delivery venture

-BEIJING — Starbucks and Chinese e-commerce giant Alibaba Group announced a coffee delivery venture on Thursday that adds to growing competition in China’s booming delivery industry.
+BEIJING — Starbucks and Chinese e-commerce giant Alibaba Group announced a coffee delivery venture on Thursday, joining the growing competition in China’s booming delivery industry.

 Starbucks Coffee Co. and Alibaba Group Holding Ltd. said the venture starts next month in Beijing and Shanghai.
 It will expand to 30 cities by the end of the year.